*Note: This small survey was conducted in 2018 and has since been updated to include seven more participants.

 “I think for me the real root of it is envy, but not even like I said that she’s sexualized so I want to be too, but I’m envying her sin honestly.
 Sounds crazy, but bear with me.
 I’m envying her sin in that she has the ‘freedom’ to be immodest and sexual and make herself a sexual object if she wants to.
 I think it’s a deep root of feminism in thinking that ‘freedom’ she has is something to be desired and to envy rather than chains of sin.
 So our response to that envy of her perceived freedom in her sexuality is to run out and immediately express our own in whatever way we can because we’re responding sinfully to wanting what she has.
 Even though it’s sin.
 It comes a lot I think in me from viewing modesty as a burden when I’m not thinking rightly so I envy those women who are free from that ‘burden’”

 God’s plan for sex has been ravaged by humankind.
 Our individualistic culture embraces any new idea about sexuality and reproduction, resulting in high rates of abortion, sex-trafficking, along with generations of over-sexualized children and teens.
 With the invention of film, television, and eventually the internet, came a people obsessed with one thing: sex.
 Everything is about sex.
 Advertisements use it to sell food, fashion, even technology.
 Pressure is placed on the arts to include sexual tension (if not actual sex) into anything and everything they create.
 We cannot escape it.
-But we can talk to each other, keep one another accountable, and pray for purity.
+But we can support each other and keep one another accountable with grace and understanding.

 I address this further in my article, Every Woman's Silent Struggle: Fighting Lust with Sisters in Christ, on desiringgod.org concerning the issues facing the church and what we can do to help other women struggling with lust.

-Also, check out my defense of censoring sex in literature (a follow-up of my YA fiction Desiring God article) and where you can look for clean fiction.
+Also, check out my blog post on where you can look for clean fiction.